 IBM reported that package leadframe planarity must be within 0.004 of an inch, or reflowed solder joints would lack adequate strength.

 Consulting with a specialist in material science, it was determined that the solder dip process was crossing the eutectic point of the copper leadframe, resulting in the sharp bend coming out of the package unfolding slightly, more in one grain direction than the other.
 We advised the packaging engineers to switch from solder dip to solder plating.

 The MCT 4600 PLCC handler's contactor assembly was expensive and fragile.
 The radius on the contactor fingers tended to impress radial dents in the early lead frame solder layer, where the floor plate would fail to eject the part, when the contactor plunger retracted.
 The fingers were redesigned,using berylium nickel,to both scrub clean and to aid in part ejection.

 The contact finger pocket combs, with very narrow slots that located the contact fingers, were made of Vespel.

 When the drill rods came unblued from the floor plae and several floor plates broke.
 We redesigned the floor plate out of tool steel.
 The pocket comb was remade out using G-10, much less expensive than Vespel and much stronger, as it is a fiber glass reinforced composite.

-Advised founding team of medical patient support group, to pivot from plans to sell to patients to more realistic plans to sell to the large healthcare providers.
-Anything that improves patients peace of mind results in a placebo like effect, which improves the efficacy of other therapies, reducing patient treatment costs.
+Advised founding team of medical patient support group, to pivot from plans to sell directly to patients and family members to more realistic plans to sell to the large healthcare providers, such as Kaiser.
+Anything that improves patients peace of mind results in a placebo like effect, which improves the efficacy of other therapies, thereby reducing patient treatment costs.

 We pointed out to the founders that once patients were charged extra to have televison in their rooms, but now every room usually has one.
 Their support group fee was estimated at $10.00 per patient per month, which we pointed out is less than the TV cost.